Hunting zebra in Africa

 Common zebra are grazers that prefer savanna- and limited woodlands.
 They have to use water on a daily basis so are seldom too far from a permanent water source.

-Ammunition for zebra hunting
+Ammunition for zebra hunting in Africa

 Our preferred ammunition manufacturer is Barnes in just about any weight.
 Other premium grade ammunition manufactures you can use are Federal Premium, Sierra and others.